Sixelayo/cudaTemplate/README.md

 - kernel v1 : loop over all other positions (ie N\*N access to constant memory)
 - kernel v2 : for each block, load the 256 first positions.
 Add partial acceleration for each body.
 Then load the next 256 bodies and repeat

-We notice a MASSIVE performance increase when using shared memory and loading batch of pos / mass data
+We notice a MASSIVE performance increase when using shared memory and loading batch of pos / mass data. when pushing simulation to its limit (20k bodies)

 ## todo